Share this

 "The best way to begin a successful visit is to make sure all of your forms reflect the diversity you see in your setting," says Niernberg.
 "Every form should be welcoming to every person."

-Nurses and other healthcare workers benefit from adopting some common best practices for maintaining the best environment for both patient and provider.
+Nurses and other healthcare workers benefit from adopting common best practices for maintaining the best environment for both patient and provider.

 Best Practices for Working with LGBTQ+ Populations